 Some equipment cannot be turned off entirely, but turning it down to minimum levels where possible can save energy.

 Longer-term solutions should also be considered.
 Although the actions covered in this section require more extensive implementation, they can dramatically increase the efficiency of your facility without compromising the working environment.
-Ask your local utility's representative for more information about initiating such projects.
+The Cooperative offers a 30¢ per watt saved rebate for a complete light

 Commissioning is a process in which engineers check and tune up building systems to ensure that they are operating appropriately and efficiently.
 Studies have shown that continuously monitoring a building's energy systems can lead to reductions of 10 to 15 percent in annual energy bills.
 For the typical 50,000-square-foot office building, that's equal to about US$11,000 in savings per year!
 Savings typically come from resetting existing controls to reduce HVAC waste while maintaining or even increasing comfort levels for occupants.
 Commissioning usually costs between 5 and 40 cents per square foot.